darafferty/rapthor/docs/source/parset.rst

 Before Rapthor can be run, a parset describing the reduction must be made.
 The parset is a simple text file defining the parameters of a run in a number of sections.
-For example, a typical parset for a basic reduction on a single machine could look like the following (see :ref:`tips` for tips on setting up an optimal parset):
+For example, a minimal parset for a basic reduction on a single machine could look like the following (see :ref:`tips` for tips on setting up an optimal parset):